 - Other NSAIDs

-Q: Can I take over-the-counter pain relievers while taking CELEBREX?
+Can I take over-the-counter pain relievers while taking CELEBREX?

-It is always a good idea to ask your doctor about any over-the-counter medicines and herbal or nutritional supplements you are taking or thinking about taking.
+Be sure to ask your doctor about any over-the-counter medicines and herbal or nutritional supplements you are taking or thinking about taking.
 CELEBREX is an NSAID (nonsteroidal anti-inflammatory drug), and many over-the-counter pain relievers are also NSAIDs.
 Therefore, they should be avoided while taking CELEBREX, due to a potential increased risk of side effects.

-Q: How should I store my CELEBREX?
+How should I store my CELEBREX?

 You can store your CELEBREX at room temperature.
 Keep it out of reach of children and pets.
 Throw away your medicine if it is expired or if you no longer use it.